isntlee/counterCarbon/README.md

 # **counterCarbon**

-This site was created due to the fact that there is no carbon tracker centred on the Irish consumer available to use.
-The central ambition of the project was to make this site unlike the broad choice of carbon trackers, which are frustratingly detailed, often requiring precise input (.e.g. rate of heating oil use).
+This site was created to fill a niche as there is no carbon tracker centred on the Irish consumer available.
+The key ambition of the project was to make this site better than the broad choice of carbon trackers, which are frustratingly detailed, often requiring precise input (.e.g. rate of heating oil use).
 The site is designed as an intuitive, user-friendly and encouraging introduction to a more carbon-conscious lifestyle.